Loan Exit Counseling

 - Is there a separate Exit Counseling requirement and loan servicer for Institutional Loans (i.e., LMU California Loan)?

-- Yes, for California and Burns Loans, students must complete an Exit Interview with the Student Accounts' Loan Office.
+- Yes, for LMU California and Burns Loans, students must complete an Exit Interview with the Student Accounts' Loan Office.
 If you accepted an institutional loan, you will receive an email from them with further information and instructions on how to complete that requirement.

 - How early and how late can I complete loan exit counseling?